-End-stage renal disease (ESRD); Severe hematologic disorders; HIV/AIDS; Chronic lung disorders; Chronic and disabling mental health conditions; Neurologic disorders; Stroke Transportation - non-emergent Rides are only covered when medically necessary, when using the Plan's contracted transportation providers, and when being transported to or from the Plan's contracted providers and facilities.
-Other modes of transportation determined by Plan's contracted transportation provider, as necessary.
-Prior authorization may be required.
-You pay a \$0 copay for 12 one-way rides up to 50 miles per year.
-Distances further than 50 miles will require prior authorization.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) Prior Authorization required.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+What you must pay when you get Services that are covered for you these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic Prior Authorization required. peripheral artery disease (PAD) Up to 36 sessions over a 12-week period are covered if You pay a \$0 copay for SET sessions. the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-You pay a \$0 copay for SET sessions.
-Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily You pay a \$10 copay for each Medicare-covered urgently needed service visit.

-outside the service area of the plan.
+Urgently needed services

+Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
 Services must be immediately needed and medically necessary.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.

 The benefits listed in this section are for services within the United States and its territories.
+You pay a \$0 copay for each Medicarecovered urgently needed service visit.